 On December 22, 2017, President Trump signed the Tax Cuts and Jobs Act of 2017 ("TCJA") with most provisions taking effect January 1, 2018.
 The TCJA reduced the federal income tax rate from 35% to 21%, effective January 1, 2018.
-Because the TCJA became effective after the Company filed its annual information and calculations under Rate RSE, the Company applied an Income Tax Adjustment Percentage ("ITAP") to proposed revisions to

-with Rate T (Tax Adjustment)

-under Docket 18148.
-The

-ITAP equated to a credit
+Because the TCJA became effective after the Company filed its annual information and calculations under Rate RSE, the Company applied an Income Tax Adjustment Percentage ("ITAP") to customer billings, in accordance with Rate T (Tax Adjustment) under Docket 18148.
+The ITAP equated to a credit of approximately \$267 million.
+This adjustment commenced with July 2018 billings and terminated after December 2018 billings.

-of approximately \$257

-million.
-This adjustment commenced

-with July 2018 billings and terminates

-after December 2018

-billings.